10 Things New People Need To Know

 • Many other Purdue resources that require an ID and password

-Two factor Duo and Microsoft authentication required for many Purdue systems.
+Multi-factor authentication Duo and Microsoft authentication required for most Purdue systems.

 If you are faculty/staff, most likely your department + EdIT has already initialized your career account for you.

-If you are a graduate or undergraduate student, contact ITaP via phone, email, or in person (see this link) for assistance initializing your career account.
+If you are a graduate or undergraduate student, contact Purdue IT via phone, email, or in person (see this link) for assistance initializing your career account.
 You probably received information about your career account via the mail.

 Click here for more info about career accounts.